smudgeapp/study-various/README.md

-*The repo got accidentally overwritten.
+UPDATE: *The repo got accidentally overwritten.
 The projects are obviously still safe on the local machine but reference and some modified files have to be re-done.
 Till then...*